LiandarJoshua/DIANA/README.md

 FrontEnd: https://diana-your-virtual-voice-assistant.onrender.com/

 # Demo
 In this Demo, I test some of the commands and try maintain a conversation with DIANA to check whether she maintains context.
-Note to make DIANA stop speaking and begin listening again mid conversation, you can press **spacebar**, and to close the camera you can press 1.
+Note to make DIANA stop speaking and begin listening again mid conversation, you can press **spacebar**, and to close the camera you can press 1.**Click on the image below to redirect to the video.**

 [![Watch the video](https://img.youtube.com/vi/qS0f7gFTzlk/maxresdefault.jpg)](https://www.youtube.com/watch?v=qS0f7gFTzlk)